 Copy of Benefits of Hybrid Events

 Work closely with your place to create room set-ups that account for social distancing.
-For example, if your room set-up for an event is normally theatre style or round-tables, you may require to space your theatre seating further apart or have fewer attendees at round tables.
+For example, if your room set-up for an event is normally theatre style or round tables, you may be required to space your theatre seating further apart or have fewer attendees at round tables.

 10. Do I require different marketing strategies for a hybrid event than I would for a face-to-face event?

-To market a hybrid event, apply the same channels you use to market live events such as social media, content marketing, email marketing, paid to advertise, etc. Check out some incoming marketing strategies for event professionals.
+To market a hybrid event, apply the same channels you use to market live events such as social media, content marketing, email marketing, paid advertising, etc. Check out some incoming marketing strategies for event professionals.

 11. Do a hybrid event’s in-person and digital sessions have to take place at the same time?